-It’s critical that you understand the basics of how to negotiate your auto accident settlement with the insurance company.
+When you or a loved one have been involved in a car accident, the days afterward can be difficult.
+If anyone was critically injured, the complications can be infinitely more severe.
+It’s imperative that you understand the basics of how to negotiate your auto accident settlement with the insurance company.

-Even if you’ve never negotiated with an insurance company before, it is possible to obtain an auto accident settlement that takes into account all of your injuries, the pain and suffering you endured, and other losses like damage to your car and unearned wages.
-Car accident settlement negotiations aren’t much different from other types of negotiations.
+A car accident settlement will take into account all of your injuries, the pain and suffering you endured, and other losses like damage to your car and unearned wages.
+Car accident settlement’s compound all of these points and more, creating a complicated situation.

-Initiate a Claim as Soon as Possible After an Auto Accident
+1. Initiate a Claim as Soon as Possible after an Auto Accident

 Before you send a demand letter to your insurance company, you must determine what you believe your claim is worth.
 When arriving at a figure, you should take into account all of the following: